-- Once the fraction has been sorted into taxon groups, all animals that can be, are immediately identified to species level.
-Using this procedure all data are entered into Sheet 8 and/or EXCEL worksheet InFSpDiv and data that are required for the taxon group level production estimates, can then be extracted later using a database link list. - Total numbers of individuals and total weight per species are entered into Sheet 8 (and/or EXCEL worksheet InFSpDiv).
+For procedure two, once the fraction has been sorted into taxon groups, all animals that can be, are immediately identified to species level.
+Using this procedure all data are entered into Sheet 8 and/or EXCEL worksheet InFSpDiv and data that are required for the taxon group level production estimates, can then be extracted later using a database link list.
+Total numbers of individuals and total weight per species are entered into Sheet 8 (and/or EXCEL worksheet InFSpDiv, see Appendix

+5, section 6.14.5).
 Again, total weight should be recorded as blotted wet weight.
-Precision of the weight measurement should always be recorded in the data entry (see Appendix 1, field 98). - For any animals or organic matter that cannot be identified to species level, total number of individuals and total weight is recorded at the taxon group level in Sheet 8 (and/or EXCEL worksheet InFSpDiv) (e.g. 'Other organic matter' for unidentifiable organic matter, or 'Other-Polychaetes' for unidentifiable bits of polychaete worms).
-These data will be required for the production estimates. - For samples from the 4mm sieve fractions, all large animals (>1cm in diameter/length) of a species must be given separate totals.
+Precision of the weight measurement should always be recorded in the data entry (see Appendix 1, field 98, section 6.14.1).
+For any animals or organic matter that cannot be identified to species level, total number of individuals and total weight is recorded at the taxon group level in Sheet 8 (and/or EXCEL worksheet InFSpDiv, see Appendix 5, section 6.14.5) (e.g. 'Other organic matter' for unidentifiable organic matter, or 'Other-Polychaetes' for unidentifiable bits of polychaete worms).
+These data will be required for the production estimates.
+For samples from the 4mm sieve fractions, all large animals (>1cm in diameter/length) of a species must be given separate totals.
 For example, hypothetically, you may need total number of individuals and total weights for both 'Abra alba-large' and 'Abra alba-small'.
 This is for extraction of data for the production estimates.
-For species diversity analyses data for large and small components of a species will be added together. - It is important at this stage to fill in the column 'ProdDataExtra' with N for 'no' as this shows that Procedure Two has been followed and that the production data must be extracted from this worksheet (InFSpDiv), as there will be no data for these sieve fractions in worksheet InFProd.
+For species diversity analyses data for large and small components of a species will be added together.
+It is important at this stage to fill in the column 'ProdDataExtra' with N for 'no' as this shows that Procedure Two has been followed and that the production data must be extracted from this worksheet (InFSpDiv), as there will be no data for these sieve fractions in worksheet InFProd (see Appendix 5, section 6.14.5).

+6.5.1.2.5.
 0.5mm sieve fraction

 Animals from the 0.5mm sieve fraction will only be used for the productivity calculations and thus animals are only identified to taxon group level.

-- Only one replicate of the 0.5mm fraction should be processed per station, preferably the 0.5mm fraction of the first replicate. - In the 0.5mm fraction there is a higher probability of single individuals representing taxonomic groups which may be lighter than 0.001g.
-This may cause weighing problems and, hence, animals should be grouped into phyla, rather than taxonomic groups in order to have more individuals in the group to be weighed. - For each phyla, total number of individuals and total weight are recorded in the Infaunal production sheet (Sheet 7 and/or EXCEL worksheet InFProd).
-Again, total weight should be recorded as blotted wet weight. - No further analysis of these fractions will be necessary at this time.
+Only one replicate of the 0.5mm fraction need be processed per station, preferably the 0.5mm fraction of the first replicate.
+In the 0.5mm fraction there is a higher probability of single individuals representing taxonomic groups which may be lighter than 0.001g.
+This may cause weighing problems and, hence, animals should be grouped into phyla, rather than taxonomic groups in order to have more individuals in the group to be weighed.
+For each phyla, total number of individuals and total weight are recorded in the Infaunal production sheet (Sheet 7 and/or EXCEL worksheet InFProd, see Appendix 5, section 6.14.5).
+Again, total weight should be recorded as blotted wet weight.
+No further analysis of these fractions will be necessary at this time.
 Each partner is however requested to retain the preserved 0.5mm fraction from each of the stations sampled.
 If required, this will allow for identification to a finer taxonomic resolution and calculation of individual sizes and weights.
 This may be necessary to explore the use of different methods for calculating productivity.
 Partners are not, however, committed to undertaking the further processing themselves, only to retaining the preserved sample.

-4.1.5 Sub-sampling
+6.5.1.2.6.
+Sub-sampling